smagnuson19/Tellr-App-Backend/README.md

 }`

 where email is the email of the user accepting the request and friend is the email of the friend that made the request.

+##### /api/social/<email>
+Methods: GET

+Method to obtain social stats for all the friends of the user with email <email>.
+Returns a dictionary of dictionary, with the outer dictionary keyed on the email of a friend in the user's friend list and the inner dictionaries keyed on the following values:

+`{
+  tasksCompletedWeek,
+  tasksCompletedWeek,
+  goalsCompletedWeek,
+  goalsCompletedMonth,
+  taskCompletionRateWeek,
+  taskCompletionRateMonth,
+  firstName,
+  lastName
+}`

+where the first four terms are the number of goals/tasks completed in their respective timeframes, the next two are completion percentages of tasks expressed as floats (ranging in value from 0.0 to 1.0) and firstName and lastName are strings of the first and last name of the friend, respectively.

 ##### /api/\<email\>/credentials/\<password\>
 Methods: POST